unixunion/mod-auth-mgr/README.md

 # Authentication/Authorisation Manager

-based on mod-auth-mgr by Tim Fox
+based on mod-auth-mgr by Tim Fox, modified for a couchbase backend via com.deblox~mod-couchbase

 This is a basic auth manager that verifies usernames and passwords in a CouchDB database and generates time-limited session ids.
 These session ids can be passed around the event bus.